LDSL-tool

 Reduced models based on mode approximations

-For more details on such reduced Mode Approximation model see, e.g., WIAS Preprint 713 .
+For more details on such reduced Mode Approximation model, see, e.g., WIAS Preprint 713, 1149, and 2261.

 Bifurcation analysis of reduced models

-After showing good qualitative and quantitative agreement between basic Traveling Wave and Mode Approximation models, the reduced models can be analyzed with well known tools for bifurcation analysis such as AUTO:
+After showing good qualitative and quantitative agreement between basic Traveling Wave and Mode Approximation models, the reduced models can be analyzed with well-known tools for bifurcation analysis, such as AUTO:

-For more details see, e.g., WIAS Preprints 713 and 985.
+For more details, see, e.g., WIAS Preprints 713, 985, 1149, 2261.

 Two parameter bifurcation diagrams

-For more details see, e.g., WIAS-Preprints 985 and 866.
+For more details, see, e.g., WIAS-Preprints 985, 866, and 2261.

-Tracing stationary states of TW model
+Tracing stationary states of the simplified TW model

 Applications, examples, comparisons with experiments